Puyi: Residence in Tianjin (1925–1931)

 Even if I had had only one wife she would not have found life with me interesting since my preoccupation was my restoration.
 Frankly, I did not know anything about love.
-In other marriages husband and wife were equal, but to me wife and consort were both the slaves and tools of their master."
+In other marriages husband and wife were equal, but to me wife and consort were both the slaves and tools of their master.

 Wanrong complained that her life as an "empress" was extremely dull as the rules for an empress forbade her from going out dancing as she wanted, instead forcing her to spend her days in traditional rituals that she found to be meaningless, all the more so as China was a republic and her title of empress was symbolic only.
 The westernised Wanrong loved to go out dancing, play tennis, wear western clothes and make-up, listen to jazz music, and to socialise with her friends, which the more conservative courtiers all objected to.
 She resented having to play the traditional role of a Chinese empress, but was unwilling to break with Puyi.
-Puyi's butler was secretly a Japanese spy, and in a report to his masters, he described Puyi and Wanrong one day spending hours screaming at one another in the gardens with Wanrong repeatedly calling Puyi a "eunuch"; whether she meant that as a reference to sexual inadequacy is unclear.
 Puyi's sister Yunhe noted in her diary in September 1930, that Puyi had told her that "yesterday the Empress flew into rage saying that she had been bullied by me and she poured out terrible and absurd words".
 In 1931, Puyi's concubine Wenxiu declared that she had had enough of him and his court and simply walked out, filing for divorce.